 If you’ve only got two weeks, there’s no point rushing.
 Pick a region and see it properly.
 I’d suggest the Caribbean side of Colombia, for obvious reasons.

-Start your trip in Cartagena, perhaps fresh off the boat?
-After a few days, head to Santa Marta, the jump-off point for Minca – a charming mountain town – and the stunning Tayrona National Park.
+Begin your trip in Cartagena, a destination for international flights or the ferry from Panama.
+After a few days, head to Santa Marta, the jump-off point for Minca – my favourite Colombian mountain town – the stunning Tayrona National Park and Palomino, a vibey bohemian beach town.

 Get a bit off the beaten path, and head east to Cabo de la Vela (where the desert meets the sea) and Punta Galinas, where you can feast on fresh seafood amongst the Caribbean and sand dunes.

-Doubling back to Cartagena, head to nearby Playa Blanca and Tolú (mangrove) before heading to Islas de San Bernardo (white-sanded islands).
+Doubling back to Cartagena, head to nearby Playa Blanca and Tolú (mangrove) before heading to Islas de San Bernardo (white-sanded islands) if you have time.

 Have an extra week?
 You can catch a flight to the Caribbean Islands of Providencia and San Andrés.
 Have two extra weeks?
 Well, check out the 4-week itinerary below…